fxu1024/fxu1024.github.io/docs/ds/hadoopclients.md

 ### 3.2.
 Install Python 2.7.18 & 3.8.10

 - Python 2.7.18 is the last release of Python 2.
-To install python 2.7.18 on MacOS, please download the installer from [pythons website](https://www.python.org/downloads/release/python-2718rc1/).
+To install python 2.7.18 on MacOS, please download the installer from [python website](https://www.python.org/downloads/release/python-2718rc1/).
   Note: The command `brew install python@2` doesn't work because python 2.7 is deprecated.

 - You can install [Python 3.8.10](https://www.python.org/downloads/release/python-3810/) by the same way.